Soldier Honored: Benjamin F. Bitner

 Hometown: Greencastle, Pennsylvania

 Branch of Service: Army

-MSG Bitner is remembered as a great leader and also as a loving father, husband, and son.
+MSG Bitner is remembered as a great leader and a loving father, husband and son.
 He was an avid outdoors sportsman who loved climbing, hunting, camping, and mountain biking.
 He is survived by his wife and two sons.
 MSG Bitner’s son is a Children’s Fund Folds of Honor scholarship recipient.